In This Article:

 Social Equity and Inclusion

 Social and Economic Equity (SEE) is a major factor in the NY cannabis industry.
 The OCM and the state have implemented several initiatives to address historical cannabis-related injustices and create opportunities for marginalized communities.
-These are the most important:
+The most important are:

-• Conditional Adult-Use Retail Dispensary (CAURD) Licenses: This license type has been specifically designed for individuals from communities that have been disproportionately impacted by the war on drugs or justice-involved persons, who are those who have been convicted of a marijuana-related offense in this state before March 31, 2021, or have a spouse, child, parent or legal guardian, or dependent who has been.
+• Conditional Adult-Use Retail Dispensary (CAURD) Licenses: This license type, which is no longer accepting applications, was specifically designed for individuals from communities that were disproportionately impacted by the War on Drugs and for justice-involved persons, meaning those who were convicted of a marijuana-related offense in the state before March 31, 2021, or have a spouse, child, parent or legal guardian, or dependent who was.

-• Social Equity Cannabis Investment Fund: This fund was created to provide support to CAURD license holders who need financial assistance to secure a location for their retail dispensary or to launch their operations.
+• Social Equity Cannabis Investment Fund: This fund, which is currently exhausted, was created to provide support to CAURD license holders who needed financial assistance in order to secure a location for their retail dispensary or to launch their operations.

-• Cannabis Hub & Incubator Program (CHIP): Through this program, SEE applicants can receive assistance and get equipped with the knowledge, information, and tools necessary to complete the application process, which is known to be highly technical and document-intensive.
+• Cannabis Hub & Incubator Program (CHIP): Through this program, which is still ongoing, SEE applicants can receive assistance and get equipped with the knowledge, information, and tools necessary to complete the highly technical and document-intensive application process.

 Investment Landscape